The Princess Casamassima: Themes

 At first glance, the novel seems very different from James' usual work because of its concentration on radical politics and less-than-wealthy characters.
 But the novel also explores themes familiar from James' other works.
 Just as in The Bostonians, which was published in the same year, the novel concerns a group with a specific purpose- in this case, anarchists- who aim to make use of a talented but naïve individual.
 In the same way that The Bostonians revolves around various characters attempting to win the loyalty of Verena Tarrant, so too does The Princess Casamassima focus on Hyacinth Robinson, and his involvement in complex politics.

 Hyacinth finds himself in a difficult position, torn between the differing claims of elite culture and of socio-political justice for the poor, claims that he associates with his aristocratic father and his impoverished mother.
 He is attracted to the beauty of the world, but can't enjoy it completely because he sees how it is purchased at the cost of so much human suffering.
 The aristocracy is portrayed as corrupt, artificial, and extravagant; the anarchists, meanwhile, are ineffectual or power-hungry.
 Such hesitations and divided loyalties are common among James' perceptive central characters.

 The novel shows a broad panorama of European life at all levels, and the many supporting characters are presented with a generous helping of humour in a story which shows the influence of Dickens and Thackeray from James' early reading.

 Reception

 The Guardians review, published in 1887, noted that The Princess Casamassima kept to the promise of Roderick Hudson, which James's other novels had not met.
 The review praised James's characterisation of Hyacinth's friends and comrades, but nonetheless found that James "does not understand" the English, with the result that his characters are "rather extremely clever attempts and conjectures than real life studies."
 The review concluded: "there is a great deal of interest in the book, interest which is not lessened by the fact that its catastrophe is quite unexpected, or rather is one which most readers are likely not to expect, exactly because it is so obvious."

+Adaptations

+Radio

+In 1956, Mary Hope Allen's three-part radio adaptation was broadcast by the BBC.

+Stage

+Frank J. Morlock's dramatic adaptation of the same name was published in 2012.